 - Place moleskin over the offending area (make sure the area is clean and dry so the moleskin can effectively adhere).

 - Heel cushions: These are padding, usually gel, that provide extra cushion and support but can also make for a tighter fitting shoe.
 Get ones that provide padding below and around the back and sides of the heel/ankle.
-You can check out our recommended heel cushions here (Amazon).

 - Antiperspirant: Sometimes, blisters are due to chafing.
 If this is the case, reducing moisture will reduce chafing and thus blistering.
 Apply some before you don your new shoes.